-1. Almost 48 million Americans, including 16 million children, live in homes that are unable to provide nutritious food on a regular basis (No Kid Hungry).

-2. Food insecurity is the inability to provide nutritionally adequate food.
+- 1. Almost 48 million Americans, including 16 million children, live in homes that are unable to provide nutritious food on a regular basis (No Kid Hungry). - Food insecurity is the inability to provide nutritionally adequate food.
 Food insecurity exists in approximately 17.2 million households in America.
-Of these homes, 3.9 million include children (No Kid Hungry).

-3. Food insecurity exists in every county in America.
-The lowest rate of food insecurity is 4% in Slope County, ND and the highest rate is 33% in Holmes County, MS (Feeding America).
+Of these homes, 3.9 million of them contain children (No Kid Hungry). - 3.
+Food insecurity exists in every county in America.
+The lowest rate of food insecurity is 2.4% in Slope County ND and the highest rate is 35.2 in Holmes County, MS (Feeding America).